programminghistorian/ph-submissions/en/drafts/originals/youtube-scraping-wordfish-r.md

 To work from a list of video IDs, you’ll need to create a character vector in the R script containing each ID as a separate string.

 ```
-IDsforSearch <- c("8t-hMoszGR4", "ymznwY2kbEU", "YV5srZTCX9k", "LNAvkbwzeTs")
+# create a character veector of IDs to search
+IDsforSearch <- c("tRmqEbP0G6I", "vksEJR9EPQ8", "YPSwqp5fdIw", "q2L-8-rUM7s", "kiSm0Nuqomg", "VDd5GlrgvsE", "muy5zpqslRc",
+                  "Tw-4MT3ZE-o", "WeXcde_B3ZY", "3n5_D59lSjc")
 ```

 The most direct way to pick out your own videos is to visit the YouTube site, and capture a list of video IDs from each video’s html link.
 A video’s ID is the set of alphanumeric characters that appear in the html link immediately after “watch?v=” For example, in the illustration below, the video ID is 24xsqyMcpRg.
 Video IDs are constant and do not change over time.

 {% include figure.html filename="PH_YouTube_Video_ID_screenshot.png" caption="WRITE IMAGE CAPTION HERE" %}

 Curating a dataset of YouTube comments for Wordfish requires finding videos with a sufficient amount of data (enough comments, but also enough words per comment) to conduct predictive modeling.
 For this tutorial we will be wrangling to meet the specific needs of a Wordfish model.
 Wordfish modelling is typically performed on corpora of dozens or hundreds of documents, each usually containing hundreds or thousands of words.
 However, we have found that Wordfish can also produce insightful models using corpora from social media.

 YouTube comments tend to be very short in length, but popular videos will often be accompanied by thousands of comments; enough to make up for their brevity, as long as the shortest comments are excluded prior to modeling.
 Because of other unique properties of YouTube comments (such as rare words, slang, other languages, or comments composed mostly of special characters or emojis), some additional wrangling is needed to ensure that each comment used contains enough data meaningful for Wordfish scaling.
 Additionally, the Wordfish algorithm is more likely to perform well if the videos (and by extension, the topics of the comment data) share a generally coherent subject matter.

+The selected list of videos to scrape for comments and metadata is created from the video IDs we found by searching YouTube for "black lives matter george floyd".
+It's better for creating a viable model to choose multiple videos because not all YouTube videos will return comments (even if they have them).
+It's also better to choose videos from polar opposite creators (channels) for WordFish with a significant number of comments to model (e.g., at least 5000 comments).
+For this reason, we chose opposite political leaning news source videos (ranked by allsides.com), including the left-leaning sources of New York Times, Vox, and NBC News and the right leaning Daily Mail, Fox News, and the Daily Wire.

 [^8]: To search for relevant videos using one or more general [keywords](https://developers.google.com/youtube/v3/docs/search/list).
 YouTube makes available a wide range of metadata about each video, including the number of likes, title, description, tags, etc.[^8] The YouTube API allows you to search for keywords in the textual metadata (including video title, description, and tags).
 The [yt_search](https://www.rdocumentation.org/packages/tuber/versions/0.9.8/topics/yt_search) function in `tuber` accesses this feature in the API.
 This second option enables you to identify a list of videos likely to be relevant to your topic by searching for videos with metadata that includes your keyword(s) of interest.
 For more on what you can do with YouTube metadata, see Lemire Garlic’s blog posts and her [Github page](https://github.com/nlgarlic/YouTube-Related-Video-Similarity).